Learn with me further leg variations.

 Step 1 – Define the Space rest in Child’s Pose Balasana- tip: visualize yourself in Sirsasana, develop a Can Do attitude

-Step 2 – Form a solid Triangle Base – tip: measure the distance by using the whole palm including the thumbs.
+Step 2—Form a solid Triangle Base.
+Tip: Measure the distance using your whole palm, including your thumbs.

 Step 3 – Crown of the Head to Floor – tip: tuck the chin slightly in!